Private training works great for obedience training when you need to learn how to train your dog to do some obedience commands.

 You can think of it like living in a house that requires some work.

 Also, when things are falling apart, fixing only one thing is likely not going to solve the problem.
-Some jobs would need to be done in a particular order, and it may involve fixing some other things that may not look obvious prior.
+Some jobs would need to be done in a particular order, and it may involve fixing some other things that may not look obvious.

-Without the proper knowledge and experience, the situation can become worse and further damages can be done, not to mention they and their family can potentially get injured along the way.
+Without the proper knowledge and experience, the situation can become worse and further damages can be done, not to mention they and their family can potentially get injured during the process.

 Board and train allows the trainer to get to the root of the problem and rebuild everything with a strong foundation at a professional standard for the clients.